r-lib/actions/pr-push/README.md

 > Pull request pushing

 This GitHub Action pushes changes to the head of the pull request branch.
-It assumes you have already commited any results prior to running.
+It assumes you have already committed any results prior to running.
 It is intended to be used by actions which trigger based on comment creation.
 It is often paired with the [pr-fetch](https://github.com/r-lib/actions/tree/v2/pr-fetch) action.